 The specimens shall be blood; serum or plasma in type and the usual precautions in the collection of venipuncture samples should be observed.
-The blood should be collected in a plain redtop venipuncture tube without additives or anti-coagulants (for serum) or evacuated tube(s) containing EDTA or heparin (for plasma) Allow the blood to clot for serum samples.
+For accurate comparison to established normal values, a fasting morning serum sample should be obtained.
+The blood should be collected in a plain redtop venipuncture tube without additives or anti-coagulants (for serum) or evacuated tube(s) containing EDTA or heparin (for plasma).
+Allow the blood to clot for serum asmples.
 Centrifuge the specimen to separate the serum or plasma from the cells.

-Please note that there has been no evidence of COVID-19 transmission through blood handling, but technicians should always exercise caution and treat all patient samples as potentially
+Please note that there has been no evidence of COVID-19 transmission through blood handling, but technicians should always exercise caution and treat all patient samples as potentially hazardous.

 Samples may be refrigerated at 2-8°C for a maximum period of seven (7) days.
-If the specimen(s) cannot be assayed within this 10 time, the sample(s) may be stored at temperatures of -20°C for up 11 to 30 days.
+If the specimen(s) cannot be assayed within this time, the sample(s) may be stored at temperatures of -20°C for up to 30 days.
 Avoid use of contaminated devices.
 Avoid repetitive freezing and thawing.
 When assayed in duplicate, 0.200ml of the diluted specimen is required.